emberjs/website/source/guides/understanding-ember/dependency-injection.md

 * `singleton:boolean (default:true)` - A single instance will be created
   if none and cached.
 Only the cached instance will be returned.

-Injecting the logger into my controller and views.
+Now inject the logger into the controller and views.

 ```javascript
 App.inject('controller', 'logger', 'logger:main');